Rock Garden, Darjeeling

 The Rock Garden (also known as Barbotey Rock Garden) at Chunnu Summer Falls and Ganga Maya Park are recently added tourist attractions in the hilly town of Darjeeling in the state of West Bengal, India.
-It is a showpiece meant to lure people to Darjeeling after political agitations disrupted tourism in the 1980s.
+It is a tourist attraction meant to attract people to Darjeeling after political agitations disrupted tourism in the 1980s.
 There is another rock garden in Darjeeling known as Sir John Anderson Rock Garden, which is part of Lloyd's Botanical Garden.

 Background

 The British secured Darjeeling from the Raja of Sikkim in 1835 and developed the area.
 They introduced tea gardens in the area.
 Townships sprang up, hotels were built and the population in the area grew rapidly.
 From 100 people in 1839, the population had shot up to 10,000 by 1849.
 Spread on hill slopes at an altitude of 2,134 metres (7,000 feet), the town and the area became a major tourist destination.

 In the 1980s, the movement of the Gorkha National Liberation Front (GNLF) was in full swing in the Darjeeling Hills.
 The unrest affected the arrival of tourists and Darjeeling started losing out as a tourist destination.
 With the formation of Darjeeling Gorkha Autonomous Hill Council (DGAHC) in 1988, relative peace returned to the area.
 Since tea and tourism were the mainstays of the economy of the region, DGAHC initiated efforts to lure tourists back to Darjeeling.
 "We are now focusing on not only Darjeeling town as a tourist centre, but also the region outside it," D.T.
 Tamlong, principal secretary, DGAHC told Frontline.